 For example, environmental matrices rank risks into four objective levels:

-as applied to the survivality in specific environment of
+As applied to the ability to survive in a specific environment of;

-Regarding rivers, the IRIA Matrix is based on nineteen objective criteria, in both scope and frequency, in four levels of risk, which can be applied all people/organizations operating in this environment.
+Regarding rivers, the IRIA Risk Management Matrix® is based on nineteen objective criteria, in both scope and frequency, in determined levels of risk; which can be applied all people/organizations operating in this environment.

 The international river classification system developed as a guideline for canoeists and kayakers is based on two subjective factors in six levels of difficulty.